California Indian Legal Services

 CILS provides free legal services to indigent Indians, Indian tribes, and Indian organizations according to the following priorities: (1) preserving and enhancing the Indian land base; (2) secruing self-determination; (3) securing restoration of services; (4) securing bureaucratic acountability for government policies, actions, or omission; and (5) protecting Indian heritage and culture.
 Pro Bono Opportunities: Please contact the program directly for more information.

-- Location of Volunteer Opportunity: California
+- State of Volunteer Opportunity: California

 - Area of law: Civil Rights, Employment, Family & Juvenile, Health, Housing, Public Benefits, Indian Law